Zaha's no diver, insists Hodgson

 "I know he's not a cheat by any stretch of the imagination.
 I also know that diving doesn't feature in his repertoire and only hope that other people will listen to my opinion and not take the opinion of people who have a vested interest in saying he does dive."

-A point means Palace remains six above 18th-placed Southampton in the Premier League, but Mark Hughes' side has a game in hand.
+A point means Palace are now six above 18th-placed Southampton in the Premier League, but Mark Hughes' side do have a game in hand.

 Hodgson added: "We thought it might go down to the last game and it might still.
 We're as many as six points clear so we've got to be satisfied with that.
 It's up to us to this opportunity."

-Watford, meanwhile, has moved on to 38 points, nine clear of Southampton, but boss Javi Gracia was quick to quash talk that the Hornets have already done enough to survive.
+Watford, meanwhile, have moved onto 38 points – nine clear of Southampton – but Javi Gracia was quick to quash talk that they already have enough on the board to survive.

 He said: "I don't care in this moment if it's enough or not.
 The most important thing is to prepare for the next game and try to get three points."